 We strongly recommend juniors (under-18) join the English Chess Federation because ECF membership is mandatory for all competitive events..
 Junior membership of the ECF is inexpensive - see https://www.englishchess.org.uk/ecf-membership-rates-and-joining-details/ for details - and sometimes free.

-Full junior membership (expiring 30 September 2024) of Watford Chess Club will cost £75 and is subject, in the case of new members, to their already being able to play chess at a reasonable level, taking age into account.
-"Online only" membership will be £15.
+Full junior membership (expiring 30 September 2025) of Watford Chess Club costs £85 and is subject, in the case of new members, to their already being able to play chess at a reasonable level, taking age into account.
+New juniors may be offered an initial three-month membership (£25).
+"Online only" membership will be £20.
 Please use the "Contact Us" facility if wishing to enquire about joining the club.

 Main competitive activities are described opposite with a fixture list on the separate 'Fixtures' page.

-Ramsey Dairi (below) becomes joint British u-12 champion (and sole English u-12 champion) with 6/7 at Leicester in July
+Ramsey Dairi (below) became joint British u-12 champion (and sole English u-12 champion) with 6/7 at Leicester in July 2023

 4 NATIONS CHESS LEAGUE